 Last, it can record up to 5k and has fun video features built in like time warp and time lapse to help add interesting b-roll to your vlogs.

-- Very stable, 4k video capabilities.
+- Very stable, 4k video capabilities at high frame rates.

 - Small, pocketable, durable and light.

 - Multiple recording angles.
 Everything from super wide to linear.

 - Built in front screen for framing yourself.

 - GoPro’s are waterproof which tend to make the audio average, you’ll need the media mod kit.

 - No front facing touch screen.